How to claim Universal Credit

 - You will be contacted by the Department of Work and Pensions and asked to attend an interview.

 - As part of your agreement to receiving UC, you will need to sign a claimant commitment.
-This will give details of what is expected of you in order to continue receiving your UC – this will involve an expectation that you will spend 35 hours per week looking for work.
+This will give details of what is expected of you in order to continue receiving your UC – this could involve an expectation that you will spend 35 hours per week looking for work.

 - Failing to keep to your claimant commitment will mean you could be ‘sanctioned’ – which means your benefit will be reduced for a period.